 water (for the sauce)

 While the rice is cooking, finely grate the garlic (or use a garlic press).
 Finely grate the ginger.
 In a small bowl, combine the garlic, ginger, soy sauce, brown sugar and water (for the sauce).
-In a medium bowl, add the pork mince and 1/2 the ginger-soy mixture (you'll use the remaining mixture as a sauce).
+In a medium bowl, add the pork mince and 1/2 the ginger-soy mixture.
 Mix well to combine.